Stanley-GF/Scan.NET/README.md

 More soon

 # You are a dev ?
-You can help us with adding vulnerabilities etc.
+You can help us by adding vulnerabilities etc.

 # To Do List
 - [x] SQL